dwyl/learn-devops/postgres/autobase-ha-cluster.md

 zH2qdgCeogrKjVKgV7sngMRxCfewgSdDARUBr8yqcjuHhGzlNdY72H13Sjh1il2D
 ```

+> **Note**: for security reasons, this API key is no longer valid.

 Paste it into the Cluster creation window:

 <img width="2032" alt="paste-token-in-auto-window" src="https://github.com/user-attachments/assets/670e1a21-51ff-4922-a432-adf350fb7a22">

 _Optionally_ save the API Key to the console and then
 click "**CREATE CLUSTER**":

 <img width="476" alt="create-cluster" src="https://github.com/user-attachments/assets/cc55c520-760d-42c1-82f6-026b07cfa976">